moj-analytical-services/splink/docs/topic_guides/feature_engineering.md

 There are a number of open source repositories of geospatial data that can be used for linkage, one example is [geonames](http://download.geonames.org/export/zip/).

-Below is an example of adding lattitude and longitude columns from geonames to create a more nuanced comparison.
+Below is an example of adding latitude and longitude columns from geonames to create a more nuanced comparison.

 Read in a dataset with postcodes: